How to choose the right holiday for you

 If you have limited mobility or use a wheelchair, carefully research any airports or stations that you'll be passing through to find out what facilities and services are available to help you.
 At the time of booking, make your requirements clear, for example whether you'll need special seating on the aircraft, or assistance travelling through the airport.
 For those with limited mobility this is essential when choosing the right holiday.

 When booking accommodation write a checklist of all your requirements and contact your hotel or villa to confirm it has what you need – consider whether the property has stairs to navigate (and if so, whether there are ramps or lifts to compensate), grab rails in the bathroom and easy access to nearby amenities.
-Read this accessibility guide for holiday properties if you're not sure what you require.
+Read this accessibility guide for holiday properties if you're not sure what you require and to see what's available.
 If you're planning a UK holiday, you can check to see if the accommodation is compliant with the National Accessible Scheme.

 Websites geared towards mature travellers, like Silver Travel Advisor, are full of useful resources, covering everything from city break guides to independent reviews and travel advice, while companies such as Saga Holidays offer packages specifically for the over 50s.
 If you are living with a disability, look for specialist travel providers such as Enable Holidays, which offer tailored barrier-free packages.

 We don't like to think about things going wrong on holiday but purchasing the correct insurance before your trip will ensure you have peace of mind, as well taking care of you should things go awry, from missing luggage to hospital bills abroad.